robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 Lily disappeared.

-Mara's eyes scanned the workroom, then landed on mine.

 Tahlia glanced once in our direction, then seemed to sink out of sight behind her overlocker.

 I ended up staring at the invoices with a slight feeling of revulsion not inspired by invoices.

-After twenty minutes, it became clear that Mr Accountant had "uncovered" a rounding error.
+After twenty minutes, it became clear that what Mr Accountant had "uncovered" was a rounding error.
 He harrumphed a few times and twiddled his pen, exuding a stale atmosphere of poor hygiene decisions.

 The room warmed slightly as the door finally clicked shut behind his receding back.

-Tahlia threw open her window.
+Tahlia threw open the window.

 I opened the door to the laundry.
-Fabric softener highlights slowly escorted stale, dour pong out the window.
+Fabric softener highlights slowly escorted stale, sour pong out the window.

 And Wardrobe cautiously resumed breathing wool and chalk dust.